 - Darwin – all Australian capitals and Broome, Cairns and Townsville

-There are trains from Adelaide and Alice Springs; these are luxury services and chosen more for the experiences they offer than a way to get from A to B.
+There are trains from Adelaide and Alice Springs; these are luxury services chosen more for the experiences they offer than a way to get from A to B.

-You can take a long-distance bus from Broome to Darwin or between Adelaide and Alice Springs as well as from Alice Springs and Darwin.
+You can take a long-distance bus from Broome to Darwin or between Adelaide and Alice Springs, as well as from Alice Springs and Darwin.
 These trips are tests of endurance and only suited to the hardiest travellers.

 Getting around the Territory